The Complete Canonical Tag Guide

 UTM tags and tracking parameters

-A similar link is generated in case of a redirect from Facebook.
-Here, canonical would be a great solution.
+For example, a URL like https://site.com/page/ may have a version with parameters like https://site.com/page/?fbclid=IwAR3cnDV4ERw24pQNVLTFlwKzchPDA1.
+A similar link can also be generated in the case of a redirect from Facebook.
+Canonical would be a great solution in this scenario.

-Specifying the main site version
+Specifying the main version of the site

-The variations below are 4 different sites:
+The variations below, for example, are of four different sites:

 https://site.com/ http://site.com/ https://www.site.com/ http://www.site.com

 You can use canonical to specify the main website version.

 For example, if the main version is https://site.com/, then the rest must contain <link rel=”canonical” href=”https://site.com/”>.